Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/booking-flow/search/what-is-search-query.md

 ### Can I get a hotel description in Search response?
 It is not possible to obtain a hotel description using the Search Query in the Travelgate API.
 However, the detailed hotel description can be obtained through the [Hotels Query](/kb/our-products/are-you-a-buyer/our-methods/static-content/hotel-x-hotels-query), which returns details about a hotel.
 The returned fields include images, descriptions, views, attributes, and more (as long as this information is provided by the Supplier via the integration).

+### Can I search for availability by board or room codes?
+The boardCodes and roomCodes fields are not directly usable in the Search query because they are not included in the search criteria.
+However, they are utilized in the Boards and Rooms Query to retrieve specific boards or rooms from a supplier's access.
+If you need to narrow down your Search query results to specific board or room types, you should first perform a general search and then filter the results on your end to select only those options that meet the desired board or room type.

 ### Can I filter the Hotel-X Search results by payment type?
 Unfortunately, Hotel-X API does not currently offer the capability to filter search results by payment type.